stonybrook-lin539/main/source/background/07_functions/02_domain_terminology.md

 - The behavior of a function depends greatly on its **domain** and **co-domain**.
   The domain specifies the set that inputs can be drawn from, and the co-domain is the set that outputs can be drawn from.
 - The standard notation is *function name: domain $\rightarrow$ co-domain*, e.g. $f: \Sigma^* \rightarrow \mathbb{N}$.
+- A function is **total** if it is defined for all elements of its domain.
 - When the function we are defining is already clear from context, we may write $x \mapsto y$ instead of $f(x) = y$.
   For example, $x \mapsto 2^x - 5$ is an alternative to $f(x) = 2^x - 5$.